Fisher Decorator: Refining Flow Policy via a Local Transport Map: Conclusion

 \section{Conclusion}

-In this paper we identify a fundamental geometric mismatch in flow-based offline RL: KL-constrained optimization induces an anisotropic geometry, while commonly used $W_2$ surrogates reduce to isotropic regularization, leading to suboptimal updates.
+In this paper, we identify a fundamental geometric mismatch in flow-based offline RL: KL-constrained optimization induces an anisotropic geometry, while commonly used $W_2$ surrogates reduce to isotropic regularization, leading to suboptimal updates.
 To address this, we formulate policy refinement as a local transport map and derive a tractable quadratic approximation of the KL objective.
 This yields an efficient anisotropic optimization framework, instantiated as FiDec, that enables stable and expressive policy improvement without expensive iterative procedures.
 Empirically, FiDec achieves state-of-the-art performance across diverse benchmarks.
 Our findings underscore the importance of geometry-aware policy optimization in offline RL.

 Despite its effectiveness, our method has several limitations.
 First, FiDec relies on an approximate estimation of the Fisher information matrix derived from the flow velocity.
 While efficient, this approximation may be inaccurate when the learned flow model is imperfect or when the underlying distribution exhibits highly complex structure.
-Second, although we provide a principled analysis of the perturbation scale, its optimal value still depends on unknown properties of the data distribution and may require mild tuning in practice, but our suggested range $[0.7, 0.8]$ can be applied to a broad class of distributions and provides a robust guideline across different settings.
+Second, although we provide a principled analysis of the perturbation scale, its optimal value still depends on unknown properties of the data distribution and may require mild tuning in practice.
 An interesting direction for future work is to further exploit the analytical formula of the optimal policy refinement.
 As shown in Equation~\eqref{eq:closed_form_delta} in Appendix~\ref{append:trust_region}, the optimal displacement admits a closed-form solution resembling a pointwise natural gradient update in the action space.
 This suggests that, given an accurate estimate of the local Fisher information matrix, policy refinement could potentially be performed without iterative optimization.